-- 7.13 All new development should be highly accessible and this should be evidenced in the accompanying Design and Access statement submitted to support planning applications.
-The Assembly Government supports a transport hierarchy in relation to new development that establishes priorities that, wherever possible, they are accessible in the first instance by walking and cycling, then by public transport and then finally by private motor vehicles.
-Walking and cycling have an important role to play in the management of movement across the County Borough, particularly reducing the number of short journeys taken by the car.
-Developers will be required to ensure that new developments encourage walking and cycling by giving careful consideration to location, design, access arrangements, travel 'desire lines' through a development, and integration with existing and potential off-site links. - 7.14 Blaenau Gwent has plans for an extensive community network (shared cycle/walking routes).
+- 7.19 Blaenau Gwent has plans for an extensive community network (shared cycle/walking routes).
 Whilst the proposed routes are identified on the proposals maps the full extent of the network is identified in Appendix 7.
-It is important that new developments are linked to this network. - 7.15 In determining applications the Council will be able to ensure that developments take into account the needs of people with special access requirements such as children, young people, the elderly and people with restricted mobility. - 7.16 The provision of car parking is a major influence on the choice of means of transport and the pattern of development.
+It is important that new developments are linked to this network. - 7.20 In determining applications the Council will be able to ensure that developments take into account the needs of people with special access requirements such as children, young people, the elderly and people with restricted mobility. - 7.21 The provision of car parking is a major influence on the choice of means of transport and the pattern of development.
 The Council will seek to restrict developments that generate a high level of trips (e.g. offices, shops and leisure uses) to locations well served by public transport.
 Moreover, provision for parking will be reduced in line with improvements in public transport accessibility.
-Further guidance is contained in the Access, Car Parking and Design Supplementary Planning Guidance. - 7.17 Technical Advice Note (TAN) 18 provides guidance relating to when and where a Transport Assessment is required.
+Further guidance is contained in the Access, Car Parking and Design Supplementary Planning Guidance. - 7.22 Technical Advice Note (TAN) 18 provides guidance relating to when and where a Transport Assessment is required.
 Developers are encouraged to submit Transport Assessments to accompany planning applications for major developments, along with sufficient information necessary to assess the suitability of an application in terms of travel demand and impact.
 A Transport Assessment represents a comprehensive and consistent review of all the potential impacts of a proposed development or redevelopment, with an agreed plan to reduce any adverse consequences.

-- Objectives: 4, 5 and 6 - Strategic Policies: SP1, SP2, SP4, SP6 and SP7 - Allocations: MU1, MU2, MU3, AA1, R1, H1, HC1, T1, T2, T3, T4, T5, T6, EMP1, ED1, CF1, TM1, ENV2, ENV3 and ENV4
+- Objectives: 4, 5 and 6 - Strategic Policies: SP1, SP2, SP4, SP6, SP7 and SP10 - Allocations: MU1, MU2, MU3, AA1, R1, H1, HC1, T1, T2, T3, T4, T5, T6, EMP1, ED1, CF1, TM1, L1, ENV2, ENV3, ENV4, M4 and W1